yc14600/ICLR20_NOTES/paper_list.md

 BAYESIAN NEURAL NETWORKS](https://openreview.net/pdf?id=HklUCCVKDB): update learning rate of mean of weights by its stddev, which is very similar with natural gradient, the prior is a mixture Gaussian with 2 components in this paper.

-3. [CONTINUAL LEARNING WITH ADAPTIVE WEIGHTS (CLAW)](https://openreview.net/pdf?id=Hklso24Kwr), using 3 extra parameters to control the dropout rate of hidden units and those parameters are inferred by an extra amortized inference network (like VAE's encoder)
+3. [CONTINUAL LEARNING WITH ADAPTIVE WEIGHTS (CLAW)](https://openreview.net/pdf?id=Hklso24Kwr: proposes an approach for Bayesian neural networks in continuallearning, which applies 3 extra parameters to each hidden unit for modelingthe posterior of the dropout rate, and those parameters are inferred by anextra amortized inference network (like VAE’s encoder) without taskidentifications.
+It avoids learning separate weights or masks for each taskand shows much better performance than vanilla Variational ContinualLearning (VCL) with coresets.

 ## Transfer learning